dalalsoham/WEB-PROJECT/README.md

 - Kindly give a moderate level project.
 - Delete Node Module before pushing the folder structure.
 - Your folder name must be your project name.
-- You have to make a readme file and attach the ticket in your contributed folder
+- You have to make a readme file and attach the ticket in your contributed folder.

 # Rewards :